avachoi/avachoi/README.md

 **About Me**
 <div>
-My name is Ava, a software engineer from New York.
+Hi, I am Ava, a software engineer from New York.
 </div>

 <div align="center">